-The British Columbia Hockey League playoff champions are awarded The Fred Page Cup (left).
+The British Columbia Hockey League playoff champions are awarded The Fred Page Cup.

-From 1962 - 1995 the League Champions were awarded the Nat Bailey Cup.
+From 1962 - 1995 the League Champions were awarded the NAT BAILEY TROPHY.
 The trophy was donated by Nat Bailey, the owner of the White Spot Restaurants.

 The Nat Bailey Trophy was renamed from 1996 to 1998, as a result of a major sponsor, to the Subway Cup.